 Many women were taught that light weights high reps is what we need to stay “toned”.

-- If new to lifting, then yes even body weight is AMAZING
+- If new to lifting, then yes even body weight workouts are AMAZING and necessary to start building a foundation

-- Try once a week to pick up a weight that you can only do 5-8 reps of and then take a long break
+- Once you’ve gotten consistent with that, try once a week to pick up a weight that you can only do 5-8 reps of and then take up to 1-2 minutes between sets

-- This will help you maintain muscle, which improves endurance, speed and weight loss
+- Muscle mass improves endurance, speed and weight loss

 Masters Runner Jolene makes strength a priority and it pays off in speedy racing.